Classic Frosted Brownies

 How To Make This Recipe

-Homemade American brownies with chocolate frosting are one of the simplest desserts to make.
+Chocolate frosted brownies are one of the simplest desserts to make.
 Follow these simple steps for perfect frosted brownies.

 Prepare the Ingredients: Remove the eggs, and butter from the refrigerator so they have some time to become room temperature.
 If you need to soften butter quickly, THIS POST will tell you a few easy ways to do so.

 Preheat your oven to 350°F. Then, grease an 18”x13” sheet pan with non-stick cooking spray.